AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ## Implement a client for Interactive Live Streaming Premium

-This section shows how to use the Agora Interactive Live Streaming SDK to implement live streaming into your app step-by-step.
+This section shows how to use the Agora Video SDK to implement live streaming into your app step by step.

 ### Create the UI